Chi Omega: Chapters

-Notable alumnae
+Notable members

 Local chapter or member misconduct

 In 1971, the Delta Nu chapter at Dickinson College in Carlisle, Pennsylvania attempted to recruit an African-American woman as a member, and the national organization refused permission.
 Delta Nu separated from the national organization over this issue and became an independent sorority.

 In 2013, the chapter at Pennsylvania State University was shut down after the sorority threw an offensive party insulting Mexican-American culture.
 National leadership of the sorority released a statement saying the party was not congruent with Chi Omega's values and purpose.

 In 2013 and 2014, sorority women from multiple chapters at the University of Alabama in Tuscaloosa, including Chi Omega, Delta Delta Delta, Pi Beta Phi, Kappa Delta, Alpha Gamma Delta, Alpha Omicron Pi, and Phi Mu, alleged that either active members or some of their alumni had prevented them from offering membership to black candidates because of their race.
 An anonymous Chi Omega member told the school newspaper, The Crimson White, that their university-employed rush adviser dropped a black girl who received perfect scores after the first round of recruitment.
 Afterwards, chapter members requested that the Chi Omega national headquarters investigate the incident for racial discrimination, and one member of the chapter's executive board moved out of the chapter house and resigned her membership.
 Students held a campus march to integrate Greek life on campus, and following media and national outcry, the university held a second round of recruitment in hopes of offering membership to more women, including black women.

 In 2014, the chapter at the University of Central Florida in Orlando, Florida was suspended after allegations surfaced of sorority members blindfolding two pledges under the legal drinking age and taking them to the woods to drink an entire bottle of rum.
 According to the police report, one pledge ended up so intoxicated that she injured herself in a fall.
 Members of the sorority directly involved with the hazing incident later resigned from the sorority.

 In 2014, a member at the University of Alabama in Tuscaloosa, Alabama was kicked out of the sorority after releasing a racially offensive picture that included a racial slur on social media, celebrating that the chapter had not offered membership to any black women that year.
 The university's president and sorority's leadership both released statements condemning the photo and acknowledging the importance of embracing diversity.

 In 2016, a sorority member at the University of Nebraska at Omaha was kicked out of the sorority for posting pictures wearing her sorority letters in her Tinder profile.
 The incident made it to a Good Morning America segment where she states she was unfairly treated and targeted by members of the sorority.

-News

-In 1978, serial killer Ted Bundy entered the Chi Omega sorority house at Florida State University in Tallahassee, Florida, on January 15.
-Ted Bundy attacked four women, two of whom, Lisa Levy and Margaret Bowman, he killed.